Jesus empowers His group of twelve disciples to perform miracles before He sends them throughout the land. Matthew lists the twelve apostles by name.

 Jesus gives two powerful metaphors to help His disciples understand their mission.
 The first is a warning.
 The second is an admonition.

 As Jesus prepares His disciples for the mission they are about to undertake, He prophesies about what will happen to them for His sake and promises that God’s Spirit will be in them and speak through them when they face these persecutions.
-He also tells them that they will take the Gospel to the Gentiles.

 Jesus puts the disciples on notice that there is a high cost to following Him but there is great reward for those who endure it to the end.